What is Furious or Reckless Driving?

 Traffic Offender Intervention Program

 If you’re in court on furious driving charges, undertaking the Traffic Offender Intervention Program can often result in a reduced penalty.
-This course provides education on appropriate driving skills and traffic rules, and the consequences of breaking them.
+This course provides education on appropriate driving skills and traffic rules, and the consequences of committing traffic offences.

 How can Nyman Gibson Miralis help you?